RobertoFreireFerrazPassos/Design-Patterns/README.md

 Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

+Note: In c#, use Lock in getInstance method to make thread-safe

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/singleton1.png?raw=true">
 </p>